Ciberfete/Cybersec/EthicalHacking/README.md

 # Hello EveryOne and welcome.

-## The following projects are all intended to help the understanding of the functionallity of certain modules and libreries created for Python.
+## The following projects are all intended to help the understanding of the functionallity of certain modules and librarie created for Python.

 ## These work in many ways to help pentesters in their role inside our society.